napframework/nap/docs/doxygen/markdown/01_install.md

   * Alternatively installing via <a href="https://brew.sh/" target="_blank">Homebrew</a> is also possible

 ## Linux {#setup_build_env_linux}

+NAP 0.1.0 supports Ubuntu Linux 17.10 on x86-64 machines.
+Although NAP is known to work on other Ubuntu releases, 17.10 is the current supported version.

 Follow these steps for a guided installation:
 1. Extract the release: